 Rather, it is used for the chewy texture it produces (after being mixed with a liquid.)
 (It's called glutinous rice flour in China and South East Asia, whilst Korea and Japan use the term sweet rice flour.)

 This fine flour is most commonly used in Asian cuisine desserts but I also have some savoury glutinous rice flour recipes below.
 In addition, it is 1 of the most popular gluten-free flours for bakers with celiac disease.
 You can also use it as a gluten-free option when thickening foods such as stews, sauces and soups.

 Note: the snacks made with glutinous rice flour are so sticky, if they're not chewed properly, they can get stuck in the throat and suffocate you so CHEW CAREFULLY.

-In Japan, a few people die each year from seemingly innocuous mochi so care should be taken when glutinous rice flour snacks are served to the very young or old.
+In Japan, a few people die each year from seemingly innocuous mochi so care should be taken when glutinous snacks are served to the very young or old.

 Where to Buy

 Glutinous rice flour has become quite widely available.

 It used to only be available in Asian markets (typically the Thai brand Erawan) but, with its popularity in gluten-free baking, you can now find it in some mainstream supermarkets under the Bob's Red Mill brand (labelled as sweet white rice flour.)
 Another popular sweet rice flour brand is Blue Star from Koda Farms.

 These Chinese pumpkin rice cakes are a perfect way to use up pumpkin in fall!